 Why do we lie?
 Tad Williams says that “We tell lies when we are afraid… afraid of what we don’t know, afraid of what others will think, afraid of what will be found out about us.
 But every time we tell a lie, the thing that we fear grows stronger.”
 This is so very true.
 Someone might lie to get anything they desire—sex, money, status, power, love, etc. But many times, a person will lie because of pride or fear.
-They use it for nothing more than a tool to create a favourable image of themselves.
-This leads to exaggeration, which is a form of lying.
+They use it for nothing more than a tool to create a favorable image of themselves.
+This leads to exaggeration, which is again a form of lying.
 This is sometimes done by simply creating a fascinating, even if completely false, story.

 1st, She told me that she was the adopted kid and that her family is a Royal one.
 She never went to school as her father wanted her to get education at home due to which she never had friends.
 So it was never easy for her to make friends.
 Reality check!
 She has always been an introvert and so the no friends concept.
-She was molested often by her cousins which she had hidden from her family due to which she could never trust anyone.
+2ndly, She was molested often by her cousins which she had hidden from her family due to which she could never trust anyone.
 Reality check again!
-It’s the complex which makes her not like people who are better than her.
-She has been living with her partner with whom she had a wedding registration only (another lie..I didn’t understand the reason to lie here) she is engaged to him not married.
-Her brother have worked for Microsoft (Germany), the truth is he has never gone out of his town till 2 years ago.
-She has gone with her family for vacations to Europe and other countries.
+It’s the inferiority complex which makes her not open up to and like people who are better than her.
+3rd, She has been living with her partner with whom she had a wedding registration only (another lie..I didn’t understand the reason to lie here) she is engaged to him not married.
+4th, Her brother have worked for Microsoft (Germany), the truth is he has never gone out of his home town till 2 years ago.
+5th, She has gone with her family for vacations to Europe and other countries.
 Truth, she had never gone out of India.
-Guys fall head over heels for her and her fiance doesn’t have any problem, this is trying to sound cool.
-Truth, she doesn’t meet too many people to make them fall for her. infact she doesn’t meet anyone.
-She recently got divorced from her partner.I cried my heart out when I heard this and also felt guilty for not being able to be with her during her bad times.
+6th, Guys fall head over heels for her and her fiance doesn’t have any problem, this is trying to sound cool.
+Truth, she doesn’t meet too many people to make them fall for her.
+Infact she doesn’t meet anyone.
+7th, She recently got divorced from her partner.I cried my heart out when I heard this and also felt guilty for not being able to be with her during her bad times.
 Truth, she is not married so no question of divorce.
-She often tells me that she is out for shopping with him, going for dinner etc because she forgets what she tells. this is another characteristics of a liar, no matter how smart they are, they will tend to forget what they tell others.
+She often tells me that she is out for shopping with him, going for dinner etc because she forgets the lies she tells me.
+This is another characteristics of a liar, no matter how smart they are, they will tend to forget what they tell others.
 Phew!!
 This doesn’t end here.
-She had made a new friend who is a rich, middle aged, handsome guy.
+8th, She had made a new friend who is a rich, middle aged, handsome guy.
 He runs a business and travels around the world 24×7.
 He is supposed to be her very close friend who also fell in love with her (even after he being married).
 He sends her expensive gifts from around the world.
-He is such an important figure in business but he doesn’t have a LinkedIn profile and is not at all active on social media.
+He is such an important figure in business but he doesn’t have a LinkedIn profile and is not at all active on any of the social media platform.
 The truth, this is again a lie to show herself superior and also to project that she has great contacts.
 Whenever I would ask her to send me pictures of that person, she would just make an excuse very confidently.
 There are so many such instances which if I sit down to write, will take one whole day of mine.

-With my experiences with her, I understood that people lie because they can get away with it, because it works for them.
+By being with her, I understood that people lie because they can get away with it, because it works for them.
 Lying is such an addiction that it often drives you to continue your deceptions.
 Liars often create more and more lies to cover their previous lies.
 Truth becomes a feared enemy of the liar.
 It’s a sick and tragic cycle that doesn’t ever have a happy ending…by Linda.